MILITANT ATHEISM EXPOSED HOME

 His work aside, de Sade was a rather romantic figure, spending some 29 years behind bars (either prison or asylum), and escaping in circumstances that shame the Scarlet Pimpernel.

-ARTHUR SCHOPENHAUER (Atheist philosopher)
+ARTHUR SCHOPENHAUER (Philosopher)

 The ultra-intolerant view of women contrasts with Schopenhauer's generally liberal views on other social issues: he was strongly against taboos on issues like suicide and masochism ...
 (To be fair, it must be added that he did oppose slavery).